embedthis/ioto/README.md

 # EmbedThis Ioto Device Agent

-The Ioto agent is an embedded device management agent that can be used for cloud-based management or direct management over a local network.
+The EmbedThis Ioto device agent is an IoT Device Management agent that can be used for cloud-based management or direct management over a local network.

 Ioto provides everything you need in an IoT device agent, including: a HTTP web server, HTTP client, MQTT client, embedded database and JSON data management.